hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 2.2.
 User space management: table upload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is now possible to store a table in the private user space.
+Registered users can store up to 1 GB of tables in their user space.
 The table to be uploaded can be in a VOTable_ located at a given URL, a table stored in a local file in the user machine, a pre-computed Astropy table file or a job executed in the Euclid archive.

 Each user has a database schema described as: 'user_<user_login_name>'.
-For instance, if a login name is 'joe', the database schema is 'user_joe'.
-Your uploaded table can be referenced as 'user_joe.table_name'
+For instance, if a login name is 'joe', its database schema is 'user_joe'.
+The uploaded table can be referenced as 'user_joe.<table_name>'.

 2.2.1.
 Uploading table from URL
 """""""""""""""""""""""""""""""""""